Eric-Yao/WVS-WebVideoStreaming/README.md

-# WVS: Web Video Streaming Engine
+# WVS: Web Video Streaming

+## ServerCore
-This engine is used to setup a web-based real-time video streaming server.
+The core engine is developed from scratch by using C++ language.
+It is used to setup a web-based real-time video streaming server.
 It can be applied to different applications such as web-based cloud gaming, web-based mobile deep learning.

-## Project-1
+#### Project-1

 [Celtic-plus CONVINcE (Consumption OptimizatioN in VIdeo NEtworks)](https://convince.wp.tem-tsp.eu/home/)

 The WVS engine is original developed from scratch within the Celtic-plus project CONVINcE.
 The first demo was developed by integrating with OpentStack, and was shown in the CONVINcE Plenary meeting on 18 January 2017, Lund, Sweden.

-## Project-2
+#### Project-2

 [EASE (Embedded Applications Software Engineering)](http://ease.cs.lth.se/)

 The original WVS engine was further developed with the EASE project.
 The aim is to support mobile-based deep learning by offloading the part of complicated computing from the mobile side to the server side.

+## WebClient
+The web-client is developed from scratch by using php language.
+It is used to connect with the ServerCore, and thus real-time streaming the video/image transmitted from the ServerCore side.

+## MobileDL
+The MobileDL is developed by using Java language by integrating with the [DL4j](https://deeplearning4j.org/android) library.
+The MobileDL is used to do the deep learning process at mobile side.
+Such process is expected to be conducted in an efficient way with reference to energy consumption.